On Atheism

 Morality

-To an athiest, the purpose of being good is to survive.
-This means that in situations where morality has no effect, or negative effect, on their suvival, they would abandon it.
-If you believe it is still wrong to do wrong, even when it has no impact on our survival, then there must be some higher moral standard.
-You know this deep down because, as we are told, God’s law is written on our hearts (verse).
+To an athiest, morality is defined by survival/self-interest.
+This means that in situations where standard Christian morality has no effect, or negative effect, on their self-interest, then they would abandon it.
+If you maintain that it’s wrong to do wrong, even when it negatively impacts your survival, then there must be some higher moral standard which you are appealing to.

 We were created to worship God.
 As a result, we literally cannot live without worshipping something.
 If we reject God, then we are worshipping something else.
 Even devoted atheists worship the god of nature or fortune.
 They adhere to the law of the jungle, following a kind of morality that is determined by the necessities of survival.
 The classical philosophers were more explicit about their worship of “Nature”, but it’s no different these days.
 Everyone has a worldview, and a worldview requires a defined sovereign being, even if that sovereign being is themself.